 Additionally, it can on occasion be a bit awkward to use in some situations.
 Kotlin brings its own reflection API that we can use that solves these problems.

 All entry points into the Kotlin Reflection API use References.
 Earlier on, we saw the use of ::class to give a reference to the Class definition.
-We’ll also be able to use this to get references to methods and properties.
+We’ll also be able to use this to get references to methods, properties, and annotations.

 3.1.
 Kotlin Class References